Ahornberg/Ahornberg-VCV-Modules/manuals/README.md

 ![MIDI Over Audio](MIDIOverAudio.png)

-How to use it with Native Instruments Maschine VST:
+How to use it with Native Instruments Maschine VST (click on the image below to wacht the video):

 [![MIDI Over Audio Manual](https://img.youtube.com/vi/LxzyxB9K1DA/0.jpg)](https://www.youtube.com/watch?v=LxzyxB9K1DA)

-How to use it with KXStudio Carla VST:
+How to use it with KXStudio Carla VST (click on the image below to wacht the video):

 [![MIDI Over Audio Manual](https://img.youtube.com/vi/vvWQOpMmVxU/0.jpg)](https://www.youtube.com/watch?v=vvWQOpMmVxU)

-How to use it with Mutools MUX VST:
+How to use it with Mutools MUX VST (click on the image below to wacht the video):

 [![MIDI Over Audio Manual](https://img.youtube.com/vi/WPzz-9QrGzs/0.jpg)](https://www.youtube.com/watch?v=WPzz-9QrGzs)

-How to use it with a DAW:
+How to use it with a DAW (click on the image below to wacht the video):

 [![MIDI Over Audio Manual](https://img.youtube.com/vi/WBo8ULCoSwc/0.jpg)](https://www.youtube.com/watch?v=WBo8ULCoSwc)